 The X1200 series routers can be externally controlled using the REMOTE CONTROL port, or can operate as a controller to another slave router.
 The REMOTE CTL menu is used to configure the parameters and protocol for the Remote Control Port.
 The chart below shows the items available in the GPI SETUP menu.
-Sections 3.13.1 to 3.13.5 provide detailed information about each of the sub-menus.
-Also see section 2.5 and 5 for specific information about connecting the router to the external device.
+Sections 3.13.1 to 3.13.5 give detailed information about each of the sub-menus.
+Also see section 2.6 and chapter 5 for specific information about connecting the router to the external device.

-Baud Rate

-Serial Format

-Serial Address

-Serial Control

-Protocol

-This menu allows the user to set the baud rate.

-This menu allows the user to set the serial data format (word length, parity and stop bits)

-This menu allows the user to select the address of the router that is required for multi-drop protocols.

-This menu allows the user to select whether the router will be the master (controller) or slave (controlled) device.

-This menu allows the user to select which control protocol will be used.
+Baud Rate This menu allows the user to set the baud rate.
+Serial Format This menu allows the user to set the serial data format (word length, parity and stop bits) Serial Address This menu allows the user to select address of the router that is required for multi-drop protocols.
+Serial Control This menu allows the user to select whether the router will be the master (controller) or slave (controlled) device.
+Protocol This menu allows the user to select which control protocol will be used.